-Blue’s husband, James Blue, is principal at Tecumseh High School.
-They are members of the First Baptist Church of Shawnee, where she has taught in the children’s choir program for 25 years, and currently chairs the church’s personnel committee.
+Blue is a member of the First Baptist Church of Shawnee, where she has taught in the children’s choir program for 25 years, and currently chairs the church’s personnel committee.
 The Blues have four children, Jami Veenstra, a 1994 OBU graduate; Bethany Blue, Clay Collum, a 2002 OBU graduate; and Andrea Collum, a member of OBU’s Class of 2006.
 The Blues also have two grandsons, Hayden and Harrison Blue-Hicks.

 Ed.D., Oklahoma State University

 Dissertation: “A Study of Selected Attitudinal Factors of Secondary Mathematics Teachers Toward Curriculum Change and Implementation in Statistics Education”